Microsoft makes Zork I, II and III open-source

 Key points

-- Microsoft officially open-sourced the source code for the entire classic Zork trilogy.
+- Microsoft officially made the code for the entire classic Zork trilogy open-source.

-- Before the news, the legal status was in the air as Activision Blizzard could have requested its removal.
+- The legal status was unclear, as Activision Blizzard could have requested its removal.

 - The code was first made public in 2019 by Jason Scott.

-Microsoft officially open-sourced the source for Zork I, II, and III.
-The trilogy is known for helping establish the interactive fiction genre, influencing nearly all subsequent adventure and role-playing games.
-The code for the Zork series was first made public in 2019 by Jason Scott, but the legal status of the code was in the air.
-At any point in time, Activision Blizzard, if it so pleased, could have requested its removal.
+Microsoft officially made the code for Zork I, II and III open-source.
+The trilogy is known for establishing the interactive fiction genre and having a strong influence on many adventure and role-playing games.
+The code for the Zork series was first made public in 2019 by Jason Scott.
+However, its legal status was unclear because Activision Blizzard could have requested its removal.

-“Today, we’re preserving a cornerstone of gaming history that is near and dear to our hearts,” Microsoft stated in its official blog post.
+“Today, we’re preserving a cornerstone of gaming history that is near and dear to our hearts,” Microsoft stated in an official blog post.

 “Our goal is simple: to place historically important code in the hands of students, teachers, and developers so they can study it, learn from it, and, perhaps most importantly, play it.”